Parquery/persipubsub/README.rst

 Primarily, we used `zeromq <http://zeromq.org//>`_ for inter-process communication with a slight improvement through `persizmq
 <https://github.com/Parquery/persizmq>`_.
-This still didn't fulfill the level
+This still did not fulfill the level
 of persistence we wanted.

 Our motivation was to replace our previous library with a one which is similarly easy to setup and to use.
-Additionally, it should make it possible to send `protobuf <https://developers.google.com/protocol-buffers/>`_ messages more precisely bytes persistently, thread-safely and process-safely from many publishers to many subscribers.
+Additionally, it should make it possible to send `protobuf <https://developers.google.com/protocol-buffers/>`_ messages (bytes) thread-safely and process-safely from many publishers to many subscribers.

 Besides basic publisher and subscriber classes the library offers control methods for easy deployment from a config JSON file and maintenance in case